How does a cancer diagnosis affect your life insurance?

 Those who have been diagnosed with cancer often have a lot of questions about life insurance and eligibility.
 Are they allowed to hold a life insurance policy?
 Can they still be covered?
 Will the insurer still make a payout to their beneficiaries?

 But the good news is that even though traditional life insurance might not be available for someone with cancer, there are still some other types of life insurance that can offer cancer patients and their families a bit of financial peace of mind.

-Yes, cancer can be covered by life insurance.
+Yes, life insurance pays out for cancer death.
 This is actually quite common.
 But, looking for coverage after a cancer diagnosis is a bit more complicated than it is for an individual without cancer.
 Your cancer diagnosis and its progression determine the types of policies that will and will not be available to you.

 During the underwriting process, the insurance company will look at your specific situation to determine if they can cover you.
 Because of this, the exact type of insurance someone with a cancer diagnosis may be able to get will vary.
 On top of that, policies can be different too.
 If you have health issues like cancer, the insurance company may lower your coverage amounts.
 They may also put coverage limits on your policy, like only covering certain situations.

 This is why you should speak with an experienced advisor if you are considering life insurance after cancer.
 Insurance experts like those at PolicyAdvisor can give you advice based on your specific needs.

 Additionally, if you cannot get traditional insurance because of cancer, you should think about getting guaranteed issue life insurance.
 This type of policy is available to almost everyone, even if they have health concerns.
 Although, there is a 24-month deferral period before you can submit a claim.
 Guaranteed issue life insurance can be the perfect policy if you’ve been turned down for regular insurance but expect to live for more than two years.

 What happens to your life insurance if you are diagnosed with cancer?